richard-hgs/infinity-os/README.md

       - ✅ SHELL process creation;
           - ✅ Communicate with kernel using IDT Interruptions to access VGA memory;
           - ✅ Hello World Print;
-      - ✅ IMAGEFS process creation;
+      - ✅ IMAGEFS - Format Storage Devices Using a File System Architecture;
           - ⬜ FAT32 - File system format implemented;
           - ⬜ CREATE - Creates a .img for a file system format;